-The seasonal variation of surface pressure observed by Viking Lander 1 (VL1) is almost represented by the model with some calibrations considering a height difference between the model grid and actual landing site by using a scale height at 10th model level, and uncertainty of global mean atmospheric mass by subtracting 60 Pa.
+The seasonal variation of surface pressure observed by Viking Lander 1 (VL1) is almost represented by the model with some calibrations considering a height difference between the model grid and actual landing site by using a scale height at 10th model level, and uncertainty of global mean atmospheric mass by subtracting

-surface environment by using DCPAM data.
-Some assessment results at proposed landing sites.
+Mars Pathfinder (MPF)) and proper method for assessment of Mars surface environment by using DCPAM data.
+Some assessment results at proposed landing sites of MELOS1.